JetBrains/Qodana/README.md

 and run the analysis locally:
 ```
-docker run -v <source-folder>/:/data/project/ -p 8080:8080 jetbrains/qodana --show-report
+docker run -v <source-directory>/:/data/project/ -p 8080:8080 jetbrains/qodana --show-report
 ```

-where `source-folder` should point to the root of your project.
+where `source-directory` should point to the root of your project.

 Check the results in your browser at [`http://localhost:8080`](http://localhost:8080).